Jeremy Brodeur

-Jeremy Brodeur (born October 29, 1996) is an American professional ice hockey goaltender who is currently playing for the Utica Comets of the American Hockey League (AHL).
+Jeremy Brodeur (born October 29, 1996) is a Canadian-American professional ice hockey goaltender who is currently playing for the Utica Comets of the American Hockey League (AHL).

 Playing career

 Junior

 Brodeur spent three years playing his junior hockey in the Ontario Hockey League (OHL) for the Oshawa Generals, drafted by the team in 2013 in the eighth round.
 As a member of the Generals, Brodeur had a 2.78 goals-against average and .904 save percentage, becoming the franchise's all-time leader in shutouts along with winning the OHL Championship and Memorial Cup in 2014–15.

 He played in prospect camps for the Columbus Blue Jackets and the Dallas Stars, but did not sign with either team.
 Brodeur joined the New York Rangers on a professional try out, but was released after the first preseason game against his father's former team, the New Jersey Devils.